RSFraLab/gridding/README.md

 The main program, gridL2_Dates.jl, can compute gridded averages and save everything into a netCDF4 file that can be read via tools such as python, Julia, Panoply, etc ( 3D dataset with time/lat/lon).
 Most importantly, it can oversample, i.e. the gridding takes the actual footprint overlap with the final grid into account.
 This is done by splitting a footprint via its corner coordinates into a set of points nxn within that footprint (typicall n=10, i.e. 100 points).
 For these, a simple "in-the-box" gridding routine will be applied, i.e. tha algorithm finds in which grid boxe each sub-pixel of a footprint falls.
 This results in fractional "samples" per grid box.

 The program was written as a first step into Julia (as everything else was too slow and C++ development time just too long).
 So, some things are still clumsy and not really "Julian".
 Feel free to make things more elegant and create a pull request if you have done so.
+It will be appreciated.

 ## Install Julia